 Whether a person suffers from physical pain in the days before death often depends on the illness.
 Some terminal illnesses, such as bone or pancreatic cancer, are more likely to be accompanied by physical pain than others.

-Pain linked to the dying process can be managed effectively.
-Any pain should be reported to your family and your doctor.
+Pain and other symptoms can be so feared that a person considers medical assistance in dying.
+But pain linked to the dying process can almost always be managed effectively.
+Any new or worse pain should be reported to your family and your doctor.
 Many medicines and alternative methods (such as massage) are available to treat the pain linked with dying.
 Do not hesitate to ask for help.
 Have a loved one report your pain if your illness prevents you from communicating with your doctor.

 You may want to protect your family from your suffering.
 But it is important to tell them if your pain level is not tolerable so they can tell your doctor right away.